-BigFix allows us to inventory a computer, associate the computer with a specific user, and collect hardware information (OS, CPU, RAM, hard drive space) to determine if a system can support other required software.
-BigFix can also be leveraged to verify patch levels and anti-virus/malware software version.
+BigFix allows us to inventory a computer, associate the computer with a specific user and collect hardware information (e.g., OS, CPU, RAM, hard drive space) to determine if a system can support other required software.
+BigFix can also be leveraged to verify patch levels and anti-virus and anti-malware software versions.
 Having BigFix on your computer is essential to complying with UCSF’s Minimum Security Standards (MSS).

-Ensuring computers meet UCSF’s minimum security standards is critical to keeping a sprawling enterprise like UCSF secure.
-Computers without critical security patches, anti-virus software or a host-based firewalls are targets for hackers and can be used to spread malware and compromise other devices on the network.
-Using a Network Access Control (NAC) client drastically decreases the likelihood of infected or vulnerable computers joining our network.
-UCSF uses the ForeScout SecureConnector agent for network access control.
+Ensuring that computers meet UCSF’s minimum security standards is critical to keeping a sprawling enterprise like UCSF secure.
+Computers without critical security patches, anti-virus software or host-based firewalls are targets for hackers and can be used to spread malware and compromise other devices on the network.
+Using a network access control (NAC) client drastically decreases the likelihood of infected or vulnerable computers joining our network.
+UCSF uses the Forescout SecureConnector agent for network access control.

 4. Endpoint Detection and Response (EDR)

-Security Endpoint Detection and Response (EDR) software looks at the behavior of your computer, along with intelligence-based indicators, to help detect, investigate and mitigate advanced threats/risks on the UCSF network.
-This allows us to stop malicious software from monitoring or infecting your computer, even things that SEP can’t catch.
+Security Endpoint Detection and Response (EDR) software looks at the behavior of your computer, along with intelligence-based indicators, to help detect, investigate and mitigate advanced threats and risks on the UCSF network.
+This allows us to stop malicious software from monitoring or infecting your computer, including things that even SEP can’t catch.

-Given the prevalence of restricted data (including protected health information, financial information, personal information, intellectual property, etc.) in the UCSF environment, all endpoints (desktops, laptops, and mobile devices including smartphones and tablets) used for UCSF business must be encrypted.
-This applies to both UCSF-owned and non-UCSF-owned endpoints.
-UCSF IT offers state of the art encryption software for Windows and Mac computers.
+Given the prevalence of restricted data (e.g., protected health information, financial information, personal information, intellectual property) in the UCSF environment, all endpoints (desktops, laptops and mobile devices, including mobile phones and tablets) used for UCSF business must be encrypted.
+This applies to both UCSF-owned and non-UCSF–owned endpoints.
+UCSF IT offers state-of-the-art encryption software for Windows and Mac computers.
 All IT-supported computers are deployed encrypted, and we will help you encrypt your personal device at any UCSF IT Health Desk.

 We would like to underscore the importance of backing up your data.
 If you have an ITFS-managed computer, then it is backed up automatically with CrashPlan.
-You can verify that backups are working by following the instructions on the CrashPlan page below or contact the IT Service Desk at 415-514-4100.
-If you are not supported by ITFS you can find out about support levels and costs here: https://it.ucsf.edu/services/category/support.
+You can verify that backups are working by following the instructions on the CrashPlan page below or contacting the IT Service Desk at 415-514-4100.
+If you are not supported by ITFS, you can find out about support levels and costs here: IT Field Services Desktop Support.